Link165000/QuestForTheLostRelics/README.md

 ## 2. Game Mechanics
 - **Character Creation**:
-  - Player creates either a **party or a character** to play as (yet to decide)
+  - Player creates a character
-  - chooses race or allocates stats
+  - chooses race and allocates stats
   - stats then required to learn spells or skills
 - **Combat System**:
   - Turn-based combat allowing for imaginative strategies.